PPearoo/Copier/README.md

 ### Prefix: 'copy ' or mention!
 - `copy category [roles] [new_name]` Clones the current category and all its channels.

-    `roles` - Optional.
+    - `roles` - Optional.
 A list of roles to give access to the new category.
 Seperate them with spaces.

-    `new_name` - Optional.
+    - `new_name` - Optional.
 The name of the new category.

-    -# Note: The category will be private if you specify any roles, but visually, the switch for 'private category' will be off.
-This is a discord limitation, but the category will still be private.`
+    - _Note: The category will be private if you specify any roles, but visually, the switch for 'private category' will be off.
+This is a discord limitation, but the category will still be private.`_

 - `copy delete` Deletes the category that the command is used in, and all its channels.